EN

 RU CN

-Foreign companies can operate in Russia by registering an LLC, branch, or representative office.
-The choice of structure depends on the business goals, industry, and legal requirements.
-KDpartners lawyers assist with the registration process, prepare statutory documents, ensure interaction with the tax authorities, and provide ongoing legal support for businesses in Russia.
+KDpartners lawyers assist with company registration in Russia, including business incorporation, preparation of statutory documents, interaction with the tax authorities, and ongoing legal support for businesses in Russia.

 Liquidation of Legal Entities